Practice Management

 To open any business bank account, your practice needs to be registered with the state in which you are operating, have a registered business name, and have an Employer Identification Number (EIN).
 Before meeting with a bank representative, call ahead and ask what paperwork you need to bring to your initial appointment.

-Once you've chosen a bank to work with, there are three types of accounts you'll want to open:
+Once you've chosen a bank to work with, there are four types of accounts you'll want to open:

-1. Business Checking Account: You will manage most of your business expenses and revenue from your checking account.
+• Business checking account: You will manage most of your business expenses and revenue from your checking account.

-2. Business savings account: Set aside money you'll need later (for emergencies, to pay taxes, etc.) in a savings account.
+• Business savings account: Set aside money you'll need later in a savings account.
 Even though interest rates on business accounts are traditionally low, having a cash surplus in a business savings account can improve your likelihood of being approved for a loan.
-It's also an excellent place to store money aside for taxes and emergencies.

 Every state has an IOLTA program, and it's likely that the bank where you opened your regular business checking account also offers IOLTA accounts.
 But rules vary by state, so consult your State Bar Association and a professional accountant before finalizing your accounting setup.